-The information and views set out in this document are those of the author(s) and do not necessarily reflect the official opinion of the European Union.
-Neither the European Union institutions and bodies nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the National Agency.
+Neither the European Union nor National Agency can be held responsible for them.